BCCI decides to part ways with IMG

-The BCCI has decided to part ways with International Management Group (IMG), which has held the events rights of the IPL since its inception, a top Board official revealed on Friday.
+The BCCI has decided to part ways with International Management Group (IMG), which has held the event rights of the IPL since its inception, a top Board official revealed on Friday.

 "Yes, we have sent them a termination notice," the official told PTI.